 Triathlon and cycling are endurance sports.
 When we think of the word “endurance” we often think solely aerobic endurance, which is in extremely important, yet not the only factor in triathlon or cycling success.
 Areas of endurance which must be addressed include:

-• Muscular Endurance – The ability to generate force, power or speed over the duration of an event is just as important as aerobic endurance, as this often determines how fast an athlete can cover the race distance.
+- Muscular Endurance – The ability to generate force, power or speed over the duration of an event is just as important as aerobic endurance, as this often determines how fast an athlete can cover the race distance.

-• Aerobic Threshold – Base level endurance work is predominantly aerobic.
+- Aerobic Threshold – Base level endurance work is predominantly aerobic.
 Often thought of as base training.

-• Lactate or Anaerobic Threshold – These are relative terms as many scientists cannot determine a universal definition for this.
+- Lactate or Anaerobic Threshold – These are relative terms as many scientists cannot determine a universal definition for this.
 This can simply be thought of as the highest intensity (watts, pace, speed or HR) that can be held for 30-60 minutes.

-• VO2 Max – Often used in a lab, but not a good predictor of athletic success.
+- VO2 Max – Often used in a lab, but not a good predictor of athletic success.
 VO2 training is hard but yields improvement in all key endurance markers (specific strength, sustainable speed, power, threshold and improved endurance).

 During your endurance sessions, include one or more intensity levels to increase the value of the training session.
 Here are a few examples:

-• Bike workout: 15-20 minute warm up.
+- Bike workout: 15-20 minute warm up.
 4×5 minute intervals at max sustainable watts or effort with 5-min easy spin recovery (this works VO2 Max).
 Then do 3×15 minute efforts just below your current threshold.
 Then a 5 minute easy spin.
 Rest of ride at an easy endurance level.

-• Progressive tempo run: 30-40 minutes at an easy endurance pace/HR.
+- Progressive tempo run: 30-40 minutes at an easy endurance pace/HR.
 Then 15 minutes of progressive tempo run, increasing pace every 3 minutes.
 Begin at half-marathon pace and then do the last 3 minutes at 1 mile pace (VO2 Max).

 2. Movement Economy

-Our ability to move efficiently and with good biomechanics is a critical skill for all endurance athletes, and one which requires continual work throughout the career.
+Our ability to move efficiently and with good biomechanics is a critical skill for all endurance athletes, and one that requires continual work throughout the career.
 Learning to move smoothly and efficiently whether it’s swimming, cycling or running will allow us to put more energy into going faster.
 To use the analogy of a car, this is equivalent to improving your body’s MPG (miles per gallon).

-Improving movement economy through better mobility and running drills is a form of “free speed”.
+Improving movement economy through better mobility and running drills is a form of “free speed.”
 Researchers have found that in runners, a quality strength training program can yield as much as a 5% increase in performance solely through an improved running economy.

 In addition, the ability to move smoothly and efficiently decreases the incidence of overuse injuries due to compensations.